 - We Can Help

 Library staff provide support, help, and training to enable you to get to grips with the literature of your subject and the Library's resources.

 The Library welcomes opportunities to advance our Digital Scholarship.
 Our areas of contribution include content, technology, infrastructure, partnership and the practice-based expertise in our team.

 The Library supports the practice of research, education and knowledge exchange to enable open collaboration and learning.

-Archives & Special Collections Reading Room is open from 10am-12:30pm and 1:30- 4pm Monday, Tuesday & Friday.
-Please refer to the Archives & Special Collections Reading Room page for more information.
+Please refer to the Archives & Special Collections Reading Room page for information on hours and more.